Symphony No. 13 (Shostakovich): Background

-Yevtushenko's poem "Babi Yar" appeared in the Literaturnaya Gazeta in September 1961 and, along with the publication of Alexander Solzhenitsyn's novel One Day in the Life of Ivan Denisovich in Novy Mir, happened during a surge of anti-Stalinist literature during the premiership of Nikita Khrushchev.
+Yevtushenko's poem "Babi Yar" was published in the Literaturnaya Gazeta in September 1961 and, along with the publication of Alexander Solzhenitsyn's novel One Day in the Life of Ivan Denisovich in Novy Mir, appeared during a surge of anti-Stalinist literature during the premiership of Nikita Khrushchev.
 Publishers began receiving more anti-Stalinist novels, short stories and memoirs.
 This fad soon faded.

 According to Edison Denisov, Shostakovich had always loathed anti-Semitism.